AviatrixSystems/terraform-provider-aviatrix/docs/index.md

 ### Optional
 * `skip_version_validation` - (Optional) Valid values: true, false.
 Default: false.
 If set to true, it skips checking whether current Terraform provider supports current Controller version.
 * `version` - (Optional) Specify Aviatrix provider release version number.
 If not specified, Terraform will automatically pull and source the latest release.
+For Terraform version 0.13+, do not use this attribute.
+Instead, set provider version using a `required_providers` block like in the example above.